tasmota/docs/docs/About.md

 Tasmota is an open source firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) based devices created and maintained by [Theo Arendst](https://github.com/arendst).

-Everything began as Sonoff-MQTT-OTA-Arduino with a [commit](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino/commit/ab4190db920adc73738ef5a4e3fcdb421c018c69) on 10.
-March 2016. by Theo Arendst.
-Its goal was to provide ESP8266 based [ITEAD Sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html) devices with MQTT and 'Over the Air' or OTA firmware using Arduino IDE.
+Everything began as [Sonoff-MQTT-OTA](https://github.com/arendst/Sonoff-MQTT-OTA) with a [commit](https://github.com/arendst/Sonoff-MQTT-OTA/commit/9d4c0c60dc7ca8c24cf562a932f263d76f664473) on 25th January 2016. by Theo Arendst.
+Its goal was to provide ESP8266 based [ITEAD Sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html) devices with MQTT and 'Over the Air' or OTA firmware.

 What started as a simple way to hack a cloud bound Sonoff Basic (one of the first cheap and accessible smart home devices in the market) into a locally controlled device has grown into a fully fledged ecosystem for virtually any ESP8266 based device.